mpebbles/playful-panda/README.md

 There is a seemingly never-ending amount of possibilities for what content could be delivered with this project.
 Basically anything that can be encoded in bits (in other words, anything that can be written!)

+As the project develops I plan on creating an email list for those interested.

 *Please email mitchell.jeffrey.pebbles@gmail.com with any questions, recommendations, ideas, or concerns.
 Also feel free to spread this!
 This